ElDersimo/Job-Demo/README.md

 # **JOB PROJECT**

 ## About
--This project made for two reason one is someone who searching work and othe one`s who search workers.
+- This project made for two reason one is someone who searching work and othe one`s who search workers.
--Project running in **NEAR** platform
+- Project running in **NEAR** platform
--Project is still in a development stage.
+- Project is still in a development stage.

 ## Upcoming Updates
--You will be able to get a job
+- You will be able to get a job
--You will be able to delete your jobs by work
+- You will be able to delete your jobs by work
--You will be able to see jobs are available or unavailable -You will be able to to find your jobs by work
+- You will be able to see jobs are available or unavailable
+- You will be able to to find your jobs by work

 ### DOWNLOAD & INSTALL
--You must download the Job-Demo in gitHub
+- You must download the Job-Demo

 >`git clone https://github.com/ElDersimo/Job-Demo`

 ![Git Clone](/img/git%20clone.png)

--You must entry the project folder
 >`cd Job-Demo`

--You must install yarn
+>
 > `yarn`

 ### NEAR
--If you want to use Job-Demo you must have NEAR account.
+- If you want to use Job-Demo you must have NEAR account.
 If you doesn't have the account you can create.
 Please check the link for how to crate a NEAR account

 [Create Near Account](https://docs.near.org/docs/develop/basics/create-account)

--After you create a account you must login.
+- After you create a account you must login.

 > `near login`